umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Application-Settings/index.md

 :::

 Umbraco Cloud enables you to toggle a selection of predefined settings for each of the project's environments.
-A change of an application setting enables you to change one specific behavoir of the app service that an environment is running in.
-The objective with application settings are to empower you with feature or functionality that isn't available by default.
+A change of an application setting enables you to change one specific behavior of the app service that an environment is running in.
+The objective of application settings is to empower you with features or functionality that aren't available by default.

 Currently, the only setting that is available is the _enable client certificate loaded from file system_.